• Skip to primary navigation

 We like it so much, we made you a free printable recipe with pictures to try at home.
 You can find it at the bottom.

-If you like this recipe, you're going to love this homemade cinnamon pound cake, Bahian stew, and Argentine pizza.
+If you like this recipe, you're going to love southern benne seed biscuits, Yukon Gold & sweet potato gratin, homemade cinnamon pound cake, iced animal crackers, Bahian stew, Argentine pizza, and salsa in the molcajete.

 Learn more about cooking with kids.